-Age: 63 Director of the Company since 2014 Independent Kenneth R. Reynolds serves on the Board of Directors of Ariel Corporation and, in 2020 retired from being the company's Executive Vice President and Treasurer.
+Kenneth R. Reynolds serves on the Board of Directors of Ariel Corporation and, in 2020 retired from being Ariel's Executive Vice President and Treasurer.
 He previously served as its Chief Financial Officer from 1997 to 2016.
 Ariel has been a major designer and manufacturer of a wide variety of compressors for diverse global petroleum markets for over 50 years.
 Its compressors are in service worldwide in refineries, gas fields, pipeline service and gas gathering, making it a world leader in gas compression.
 Previously, Mr. Reynolds, a Certified Public Accountant, was a partner with a regional public accounting firm which he joined following his college graduation.